decentraland/documentation/content/creator/scenes/publishing/deploy-third-party.md

 url: /creator/development-guide/deploy-third-party
 ---

-If you do not possess any parcels in Decentraland or a Decentraland [NAME](https://builder.decentraland.zone/names) to publish your scene to a [Worlds]({{< ref "/content/creator/worlds/about.md" >}}), or if you are not yet prepared to [deploy]({{< ref "/content/creator/scenes/publishing/publishing.md#the-test-server" >}}) your scene to Decentraland, there is an alternative option available.
+If you do not possess any parcels in Decentraland or a Decentraland [NAME](https://builder.decentraland.zone/names) to publish your scene to a [World]({{< ref "/content/creator/worlds/about.md" >}}), or if you are not yet prepared to [deploy]({{< ref "/content/creator/scenes/publishing/publishing.md#the-test-server" >}}) your scene to Decentraland, there is an alternative option available.
 You can upload a preview of your scene to run as an application on server.

 Once uploaded, the only thing that others have to do to explore your scene is follow a link.
 They don’t need to install the CLI, Node, NPM, or any of the other tools that would be required to run the preview on their local machine.